ayushnawani/what-todo/README.md

 # What to do?

 Feeling bored?
-Get your random task based on your selected category.
+Get your random activity based on your selected category.
-For e.g select exercise category and get your task to do one random exercise.
+For e.g select exercise category and get your activity to do one random exercise.

 # Url